Retreat Information Winter Session

 We have created an experience that balances focused time for learning and connecting with time for relaxing, writing and reflection.
 While full participation is encouraged, everything is optional and we encourage you to do what you need to have the best time possible!

 Each day will begin with free time early in the morning, followed by Yoga/movement and ecstatic dance on Sunday morning.
 We believe a healthy mind comes from a healthy body, and warming up your body can really open up the creative channels.
 If yoga class is not your thing, there will be other ways to wake up your body such as hiking around the beautiful grounds and woods or stretching on your own.

-Friday and Saturday will consist of 2 workshop blocks which range from 2-3 hours each.
-You will have the option to choose from 4-5 different workshops offered in each block.
+Friday and Saturday will consist of 2 workshop blocks that are 2 hours each.
+You will have the option to choose from 5-6 different workshops offered in each block.
 Many of them will repeat if you can’t decide!

 We will also offer times each day for the whole group to gather and connect in various ways, as well as chunks of free time for you to do your own thing!
 And of course we will have 3 catered meals provided for us each day!

 To view the daily schedule and a comprehensive list of workshops, please CLICK HERE!
+(Please note it will be updated in early January).
 Workshops are subject to change.
 They will be announced and posted at the retreat as well.

 Soiree Music Sharing Guidelines